All Local Eggs

 High-Quality Protein: Eggs

 Egg whites and egg yolks together contribute 6 grams of high-quality protein which helps to sustain mental and physical energy.
 Eggs are among the few foods that contain choline.
 Choline is a nutrient that is essential for liver function, normal brain development, nerve function, muscle movement, and cell activity.
 It helps you maintain a healthy metabolism.
 Here’s a wake-up call: did you know eggs also contain 9 essential amino acids?
 That’s right, eggs contain histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan and valine.
 Free range eggs are also a great source of Omega-3 fatty acids which help to lower triglycerides in the blood, a known factor for heart disease.
+All of our eggs are local eggs from nearby farms and happy hens.

 Ace your workday by starting it off right.
 Forget the empty carbs and grab a couple of eggs for sustained mental and physical energy.
 Eggs are incredibly affordable and easy to prepare.
 You can prepare a high-quality egg breakfast in just five to 10 minutes.
 It’s really that easy!
 Here is a tasty egg recipe you can try at home: